abhinabsarkar/aks/concepts/log-monitor-readme.md

 ![alt txt](/images/apiserver-logs-result.png)

 > Regarding anonymous-auth=false: This is specifically configured for AKS clusters.
 Regarding kubelet-client-certificate and kubelet-client-key: This is configured if Kubernetes RBAC is enabled.
+Since apiserver only logs command line args on start time, you will have to wait for the start of apiserver to be able to catch that.
+Alternatively, if it is a test env, probably try stop/start.

 ## References
 * https://docs.microsoft.com/en-us/azure/aks/monitor-aks#collect-resource-logs